 The “Commencement Date” is usually the date you take possession of the premises.

 The “Rent Commencement Date” is the date you first start paying rent.
 Your Commencement Date and Rent Commencement Date may be on the same date.
-However, if you’ve negotiated any free rent in the beginning of your lease, then your Rent Commencement Date will start after your Commencement Date.
+However, if you’ve negotiated any free rent at the beginning of your lease, then your Rent Commencement Date will start after your Commencement Date.

 The “Lease Termination Date” is the date your lease expires and you must move out of the space.
 An important note: If the landlord is building out part of the space for you, it’s critical that both parties clearly specify the lease Rent Commencement Date.
 You need to make sure that the Rent Commencement Date starts after the buildout space has been delivered.